henrik/fixme/README.md

 If you don't want your CI server to raise, make it set the environment variable `DO_NOT_RAISE_FIXMES`.
 I like having CI raise them, though.

+For simplicity, the date comparison uses machine-local time (not e.g. the Rails configured time zone).

 Protip: make sure it's clear from the exception or from a separate comment just what should be done – sometimes not even the person who wrote the quickfix will remember what you're meant to change.

 This library is an extraction of a helper (originally called `wip_raise`) we tried and liked at [Barsoom](http://barsoom.se).